Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 It follows that

-According to \vref{lem:asympt_behav_tw_2}, the second term (the integral) in the right-hand side of this inequality approaches $0$ when $\ell$ approaches $+\infty$, and this convergence is uniform with respect to the profile $\phi$ belonging to $\Phi_{\cesc}(0_{\rr^n})$ and satisfying $\abs{\phi(y)}\le\dEsc$ for every nonnegative quantity $y$.
-This proves \cref{lem:small_fire_tw}. \end{proof} \begin{proof}[Proof of \cref{lem:small_init_fire_bef} (upper bound on initial firewall)] Let us proceed by contradition and assume that the converse holds.
-Then, there exists a quantity $\ell_3$ not smaller than the quantity $\ell_1$ introduced in \cref{lem:small_fire_tw}, a sequence $(q_j)_{j\in\nn}$ of positive integers approaching $+\infty$, and a sequence $(p_j)_{j\in\nn}$ of integers with $p_j$ not smaller than $p_{\min}(q_j)$ for all $j$ (thus $p_j$ also approaches $+\infty$ when $j$ approaches $+\infty$), such that, for every integer $j$,
+According to assertion \cref{item:exp_cv_spatial_asymptotics_tw} of \vref{lem:asympt_behav_tw_2}, the second term (the integral) in the right-hand side of this inequality goes to $0$ as $\ell$ goes to $+\infty$.
+In addition, according to the Local Stable Manifold Theorem, this convergence is uniform with respect to the profile $\phi$ belonging to $\Phi_{\cesc}(m)$ and satisfying $\abs{\phi(\xi)-m}\le\dEsc(m)$ for every nonnegative quantity $\xi$.
+This proves \cref{lem:small_fire_tw}. \end{proof} \begin{proof}[Proof of \cref{lem:small_init_fire_bef} (upper bound on initial firewall)] Let us proceed by contradiction and assume that the converse holds.
+Then, there exists a quantity $\ell_3$ greater than or equal to the quantity $\ell_1$ introduced in \cref{lem:small_fire_tw}, a sequence $(p_j)_{j\in\nn}$ of positive integers going to $+\infty$, and a sequence $(n_j)_{j\in\nn}$ of integers with $n_j$ greater than or equal to $n_{\min}(p_j)$ for all $j$ (thus $n_j$ also goes to $+\infty$ as $j$ goes to $+\infty$), such that, for every nonnegative integer $j$,